Documenting milkweed (Asclepias spp.) and monarch distribution across the western U.S.

 Monarch butterflies face many threats.
 In 2008, the tri-national Commission for Environmental Cooperation published the North American Monarch Conservation Plan, which identified several factors that have contributed to the steady decline of monarchs.
 One important factor is the loss of their breeding habitat due to the ongoing decline of native milkweeds (Asclepias spp.), their required larval host plants.

-During the spring, summer, and fall, western monarchs breed in the states west of the Rocky Mountains, including California, Nevada, Oregon, and Washington.
-The last generation of butterflies that is produced in the fall then returns to the California coast to spend the winter.
-The overwintering sites have been well studied, yet, very little is known about where and when monarchs breed in each of the western states.
+During the spring, summer, and fall, western monarchs (those that overwinter along the California coast) breed in the states west of the Rocky Mountains.
+The overwintering sites have been well studied, yet very little is known about where and when monarchs breed in the west.
 The Xerces Society and the Monarch Joint Venture are working to change this situation, and we could use your help!

 Guide to Nevada’s most common milkweeds